LucasRufo/solid-principles-with-csharp/README.md

 The `Transaction` class has three functions:

-- The first one calculate the value from a field called `ValueWithTax`.
+- The first one calculates the value from a field called `ValueWithTax`.
-- The second one save the transaction to a file.
+- The second one saves the transaction to a file.
 - The third one log all the data to the console.

-Basically, our `Transaction` class has three different responsibilities, therefore it has three reasons to change.
-If at some point we want to change our code to save the transaction in a real database, we would change the `Transaction` class and we would have a chance to introduce bugs into code that was already working for the other two responsibilities.
+Our `Transaction` class has three different responsibilities, therefore it has three reasons to change.
+If, at some point, we want to change our code to save the transaction in an actual database, we would change the `Transaction` class and have a chance to introduce bugs into code that was already working for the other two responsibilities.

 If we refactor this code into a version that respects the Single Responsibility Principle, it should look like this: